The Best Articulation Tricks to Try for Those Super Stubborn R’s!

-If you are a pediatric SLP, you have undoubtedly spent time in articulation therapy trying to shape that most stubborn of phonemes.
+If you’re a pediatric SLP, you’ve undoubtedly spent time in articulation therapy trying to shape that most stubborn of phonemes.

-The obstinate, ornery R. You know what I am talking about.
-Do you feel like you have exhausted every trick you know with your students?
-Maybe your student has been working on R in therapy for what seems like forever.
-Let me tell you, sometimes I just can’t stand to hear another “uh” instead or “er”!
+That obstinate, ornery R. You know what I am talking about.
+Do you feel like you’ve exhausted every articulation trick for R that you know with your students?
+Maybe your student has been working on articulation R goals in speech therapy for what seems like forever.
+Let me tell you, sometimes I just can’t stand to hear another “uh” instead of “er”!
 It can be so frustrating not to see progress.

-Maybe it’s time to change it up a bit and try a few new tricks!
+Maybe it’s time to change up articulation therapy for R just a bit and try a few new tricks!